Emilyho11/Stock-Management-App/README.md

 Elevate your stock trading experience with this innovative app that lets you explore and track a variety of stocks, build personalized portfolios and stocklists, and execute seamless transactions.
 You can dive deeper into market analytics with advanced covariance and correlation tools, follow and connect with friends, and share insights by writing reviews on your friends' stocklists.
 The app also harnesses predictive algorithms to forecast future stock prices, visualizing trends with dynamic graphs for different companies.

 ## Tech Stack
-- Java and SpringBoot in the backend to run REST APIs
+- Java and SpringBoot in the backend to run REST APIs and SQL queries
-- PostgreSQL for the database
+- PostgreSQL and SQL for the database
 - React.js and Tailwind.css in the frontend
 - GCP (Google Cloud Platform) to host the app in a VM